JakubTesarek/JakubTesarek/README.md

 **Python developer lead** (February 2024 - now)

 > Leading py-dev team and all related development responsibilities

+- Responsible for the whole Python codebase
+- Architecture and development of a research framework
+- Updating the technology stack and bringing in new technologies
+- Team development

 ### [LMC s.r.o.
 (AlmaCareer)](https://www.almacareer.com/)